ksmin23/my-aws-cdk-examples/sagemaker/studio/README.md

 </pre>

 For more information about the available JupyterLab versions for each Region, see [Amazon SageMaker - Setting a default JupyterLab version](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jl.html#studio-jl-set)

+> :information_source: `-c sagmaker_jupyterlab_arn` option is not required when synthizing or deploying CDK stacks.

 To add additional dependencies, for example other CDK libraries, just add them to your `setup.py` file and rerun the `pip install -r requirements.txt`